yapalexei/angular-s3-gallery/README.md

 Run `grunt` for building and `grunt serve` for preview.
-**Note:** This will not work by simply installing on your setup one must change the buckets to point to your own that also have an appropriate bucket policy configured on them.
+**Note:** This will not work by simply installing on your setup one must change the buckets to point to your own that also have an appropriate CORS and bucket policy configured on them.

 #### The "Upload Bucket" policy would have to look something like (use the generator for this):
 ```